1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The Fremont Pump Station pumps sewage and stormwater from the Gregory Heights sanitary sewer basin, primarily east of NE 82nd Avenue south of the Grotto, to the Columbia Boulevard Wastewater Treatment Plant in north Portland.
 The pump station service area contains 298 acres of commercial, industrial and residential properties and undeveloped area not currently connected to the public sewer.

-Substantial clogging resulting from an abundance of so-called “flushable” wipes has been observed at the pump station, requiring on average 12 hours per week maintenance response to unclog the pumps.
-Products advertised as flushable – like some wipes and diapers – don’t break down in water and frequently block sewer pipes.
+One factor that led to this upgrade project was severe clogging of the pumps.
+An abundance of so-called “flushable” wipes observed at the pump station required on average 12 hours per week maintenance response to unclog the pumps.
+It’s important to know that products advertised as flushable – like some wipes and diapers – don’t break down in water and frequently block sewer pipes.
+Putting the wrong things down the drain can damage the sewer system, cause sewer backups in your home, and cause sewer releases to the environment.
 For more information about what not to flush, visit www.portlandoregon.gov/bes/WhatNotToFlush.